jvivard/Factorizer/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details (if one is added, otherwise assume MIT).
+This project is licensed under the MIT License